FareHarbor/fareharbor-docs/external-api/webhooks.md

 choice as a result of an event.

-FareHarbor can send webhooks when bookings are created, updated, rebooked, or cancelled, or when a contact changes.
+FareHarbor can send webhooks when bookings are created, updated, rebooked, or cancelled, when a contact changes, when a checkin occurs, etc.

+For ideas about how to use webhooks in concert with the External API, see `/external-api/faqs-and-best-practices.md`g

 # Configuring webhooks